Devils Teeth Farallon Sanctuary Wildlife Expedition

 ABOUT THESE EXPEDITIONS Join veteran Shark Conservationist and Naturalist David McGuire and other wildlife specialists celebrating sharks and all ocean life on a life-changing expedition into the Gulf of the Farallones for whales, wildlife and our finny friends.
 These events are surface viewing on a US Coast Guard inspected vessel, the AMIGO, departing from San Francisco near the Fisherman's Wharf.
 These are NOT cage diving trips.

 We meet at the Vessel AMIGO at Fisherman's Wharf (not Pier 39) by 0730 to begin boarding for an 0800 departure.
-Return is by 4:00PM- but can go longer.
-These are Farallon Island -ecocentric expeditions.* We focus on sharks and shark conservation, and the marine wildlife of the Gulf of the Farallones but we learn about seabirds, whales, jellyfish and all the amazing marine life in our Sanctuary.
+Return is between 4:00PM- and 5:00 PM if we are on something spactacular.
+These are Farallon Sanctuary -ecocentric expeditions.* We focus on sharks and shark conservation, and the marine wildlife of the Gulf of the Farallones but we learn about seabirds, whales, jellyfish and all the amazing marine life in our Sanctuary.
 We are shark specialists and conservationists, not a commercial enterprise, but lead these specialized conservation and education trips during what we call "Sharktober."
 NOTE: our trips are ecosystem, conservation and education wildlife trips and not explicitly shark watching trips.
 We are one of the few outfits permitted under NOAA"s White Shark Stewardship Program to deploy a decoy and we may do so.
 However, we do not spend all day at the island searching for sharks.
 While we focus on shark biology and behavior while at the island and may possibly see a predation or dorsal fin, these are not shark attractant trips.
 If you want to join a shark viewing/cage diving trip please visit the NOAA site for conditions and recommended operators.
 Once leaving the Bay our mission is to make the islands.
 Conditions may change and alter the destination in the Gulf of the Farallones to areas with wildlife along the Marin coastline and in the Greater Farallones National Marine Sanctuary.
 Occasionally conditions prohibit crossing the Gulf after entering the Sanctuary.
 In that case we will investigate the Marin County shoreline as far as Drakes Bay and into deeper waters for whales and wildlife.
 Refunds are not available once we have passed beneath the Golden Gate.
+There is no guarantee we will reach the island or see white sharks, whales or other less common willdife.

 Directions The vessel is berthed along the historic Fisherman’s wharf waterfront between Castagnolas and Tarantino’s restaurants.
 Look for the EAT CRAB sign across the street.
 Parking is located on surface streets as marked ( free on Sundays as marked-) or at the Anchor street Garage on Beach and Jones.
 We encourage and advise public transportation.
 Please join us on the Vessel by 0730 to begin boarding for an 0800 departure.